Nonexistence of arithmetic fake compact hermitian symmetric spaces of types other than An

 Using the following functional equations for any totally real $k$ and respectively a totally real extension of arbitrary degree and a totally complex quadratic extension $\ell$ of $k$, and for every positive integer $a$, and the fact that $\dim\,G = n+2\sum m_j$, the volume formula (3) and the explicit value of $\cE$ given for each case in 2.7, we find that

 where $\cR$ is as above.
 2mm

-\ni{\bf 2.9.} Let $s$ be as in 1.5.
-As $\chi(\Lambda)= \chi(X_u)\mu(\cG/{\Lambda})$ ([BP], 4.2), we have the following Proposition 2.9 of [BP] applied to $G' = G$ and $\Gamma' = \Gamma$ implies that any prime divisor of $[\Gamma :\Lambda]$ divides $s$.
-Now since $e'(P_v)$ is an integer for all $v\in V_f$, we conclude from (11) that if $\chi(\Gamma)$ is a submultiple of $\chi(X_u)$, then any prime which divides the numerator of the rational number $\cR$ is a divisor of $s$.
-We record this observation as the following proposition. \begin{prop} If the orbifold Euler-Poincar\'e characteristic of $\Gamma$ is a submultiple of $\chi(X_u)$, then any prime divisor of the numerator of the rational number $\cR$ divides $s$. \end{prop}
+\ni{\bf 2.9.} We have the following Let $s$ be as in 1.5.
+Proposition 2.9 of [BP] applied to $G' = G$ and $\Gamma' = \Gamma$ implies that any prime divisor of $[\Gamma :\Lambda]$ divides $s$.
+Now since $e'(P_v)$ is an integer for all $v\in V_f$, we conclude from (11) that if $\mu(\cG/\Gamma)$ is a submultiple of $1$, then any prime which divides the numerator of the rational number $\cR$ is a divisor of $s$.
+We record this observation as the following proposition. \begin{prop} If $\mu(\cG/\Gamma)$ is a submultiple of $1\,($or, equivalently, the orbifold Euler-Poincar\'e characteristic \,$\chi(\Gamma)$ of \,$\Gamma$ is a submultiple of $\chi(X_u))$, then every prime divisor of the numerator of the rational number $\cR$ divides $s$. \end{prop}

 \ni{\bf 2.10.} Let $\cT$ be the set of all nonarchimedean places $v$ of $k$ such that {\it either} (i) $v$ does not ramify in $\ell$ (equivalently, $G$ splits over the maximal unramified extension of $k_v$) and $P_v$ is not a hyperspecial parahoric subgroup of $G(k_v)$, {\it or} (ii) $v$ ramifies in $\ell$, $G$ is quasi-split over $k_v$ and $P_v$ is not special.
 It can be easily seen, using the relative local Dynkin diagram of $G/k_v$ given in 4.3 of [Ti2], that if $v\notin \cT$, then $\Xi_{\Theta_v}$ is trivial; if $v\in\cT$ ramifies in $\ell$, then $\#\Xi_{\Theta_v}\leqslant 2$.
 1mm